joaoribeiro1/correct-speaker-engine/README.md

 # correct-speaker-engine
-An application that can record sentences as audio and corrects them (pronounciation and grammatic).
+An application that can record sentences as audio and corrects them (pronounciation wise and grammatic wise).

+## This project status is TBD, a first version will be deployed in the next weeks.